malteklaassen/pg_ss2016/projektarbeit/collector/README.md

  1. Taking in the violation reports
  2. Storing the reports / passing the reports to the generator

-For this we use cgi/fcgi through php-cgi in bindaddress-mode or php-fpm in combination with nginx (or any other webserver).
+For this we use a php:fpm Docker container, listening on port 9000.

 ## Configurations
-A full example configuration can be found in the [proxy-folder](../proxy/).
+A full example configuration can be found in the [proxy-folders](../proxygen/).

 When using nginx with fastcgi for the `csprg_collector.php` or `csprg_collector2.php` files we need to configure nginx to pass these requests to our locally running php-cgi instance.
 This looks something like this: